Zuletzt aktualisiert: Donnerstag, 02. Januar 2020 08:08

-The formal revision process for GOTS 6.0 will commence in March 2019.
+The formal revision process for GOTS 6.0 has commenced in March 2019.
 The revision process and schedule is briefly enumerated here.

-GOTS Version 5.0 is due for revision in the year 2019 and this process will commence in March 2019.
+GOTS Version 5.0 is due for revision in the year 2019 and this process has commenced in March 2019.
 The revision process involves a transparent process where multiple stakeholders are encouraged to participate.

 The approach is, once again, to set strict and binding requirements for ecological and social parameters while acknowledging the need for practicability in industrial production of a wide range of products.
 To achieve this goal, stakeholders which operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our program were invited to contribute to the revision procedure.

 The revision process to prepare GOTS Version 6.0 and the corresponding Manual for Implementation as well as the list of international stakeholder organsations to be invited to participate will be introduced and discussed at the meetings of the Certifiers Council, the Standards Committee and the Advisory Council.

 The GOTS Standards Committee will work on a first revision draft for both the Standard and Implementation Manual based on various suggestions and comments collected since the release of GOTS Version 5.0